adg30/arch-pc-build/README.md

 ## 4. Technical & Compatibility Justification

-* **CPU (Intel Core i9-14900K):** Chosen for its class-leading single-core speeds, which maximize FPS in modern games.
-With 24 cores and 32 threads, it also handles heavy multitasking such as streaming and rendering.
-This ensures the CPU won’t bottleneck future GPUs, making it both powerful now and reliable for the next several years.
+* **CPU (Intel Core i9-14900K):** Intel's flagship 14th Gen consumer CPU was selected for its leading single-core speed, maximizing FPS in modern games.
+With 24 cores and 32 threads, it also supports heavy multitasking like streaming and content creation.
+This ensures the system can handle current workloads and won't bottleneck future GPU upgrades.

-* **Motherboard (MSI MAG Z790 Tomahawk):** Selected for its strong VRM power delivery, essential for the i9-14900K’s high power draw.
-It supports DDR5 memory, PCIe 5.0 GPUs and SSDs, and WiFi 6E, providing both stability today and upgrade paths for upcoming hardware generations.
+* **Motherboard (MSI MAG Z790 Tomahawk):** Chosen for its powerful VRM design and feature set, this Z790 board provides stable power delivery for the i9-14900K.
+It supports DDR5 memory, PCIe 5.0 GPUs and SSDs, and WiFi 6E.
+This makes it both stable for today's hardware and prepared for next-gen upgrades, aligning with the project's future-proofing goals.

-* **CPU Cooler (Arctic Liquid Freezer III 360):** A 360mm AIO liquid cooler is necessary to keep the i9-14900K’s high thermals under control.
-This prevents thermal throttling, maintains boost clock speeds, and ensures quieter, more stable long-term operation.
+* **CPU Cooler (Arctic Liquid Freezer III 360):** The i9-14900K generates significant heat, requiring high-end cooling.
+This 360mm AIO liquid cooler prevents thermal throttling and maintains boost clock speeds under load, ensuring sustained performance and system longevity.

-* **RAM (Corsair Dominator Titanium 64GB DDR5):** Offers both high frequency and low latency, optimizing performance on Intel’s platform.
-The 64GB capacity far exceeds current gaming requirements but provides future-proofing for large games, content creation, and multitasking workloads.
+* **RAM (Corsair Dominator Titanium 64GB DDR5):** With 6000MT/s speed and CL30 latency, this kit balances high frequency and low latency for optimal Intel performance.
+The 64GB capacity far exceeds current gaming needs but provides headroom for larger titles, professional workloads, and long-term use, making it a future-proof choice.

-* **GPU (GEFORCE RTX 5080 ASUS PRIME OC):** The centerpiece of the build, the RTX 5080 delivers uncompromising 4K gaming performance, backed by NVIDIA’s latest Blackwell architecture and 16GB of fast GDDR7 VRAM.
-We chose the 5080 over the 5090 because while the latter offers higher performance, it costs nearly double, giving diminishing returns for our “extreme entry-level” scope.
+* **GPU (GEFORCE RTX 5080 ASUS PRIME OC):** The build's centerpiece, the RTX 5080, provides no-compromise 4K gaming with NVIDIA's latest Blackwell architecture and 16GB of fast GDDR7 VRAM.
+We chose the 5080 over the 5090, since while the latter is faster, it costs nearly double for only marginal gains in extreme gaming contexts.
+This aligns with the project's “extreme entry-level” scope and keeps the build within budget.

-* **Storage 1 (WD BLACK SN850X 4TB):** A top-tier Gen4 NVMe SSD with blazing 7300MB/s speeds, ensuring ultra-fast boot, game loads, and file transfers.
-Its 4TB capacity supports large modern game libraries and future storage demands without compromise.
+* **Storage 1 (WD BLACK SN850X 4TB):** A high-speed Gen4 NVMe SSD delivering up to 7300MB/s read speeds.
+Its 4TB capacity ensures space for large game libraries, applications, and media without compromising performance.

-* **Storage 2 (TeamGroup Vulcan Z 2TB):** Provides cost-effective secondary storage for games and media.
-While slower than NVMe, it’s still far faster than HDDs and avoids consuming valuable M.2 slots.
+* **Storage 2 (TeamGroup Vulcan Z 2TB):** Provides cost-effective secondary storage, ideal for less speed-sensitive data such as bulk games and media.
+Faster than HDDs, while preserving M.2 slots for potential future NVMe upgrades.

-* **Power Supply (Corsair RM1200x SHIFT 1200W):** Provides stable, efficient power delivery with ATX 3.0 and PCIe 5.0 readiness.
-Its 1200W capacity ensures stability even under peak GPU/CPU spikes and leaves headroom for future upgrades, making it safer than lower-wattage alternatives.
+* **Power Supply (Corsair RM1200x SHIFT 1200W):** This Gold-rated ATX 3.0 PSU ensures efficient, stable power delivery.
+Its 1200W capacity comfortably covers the i9-14900K and RTX 5080, leaving headroom for peak load spikes and future upgrades.
+The SHIFT side-mounted connector design also improves cable management.

-* **Case (Fractal Design Meshify 2):** Offers exceptional airflow and internal space, which is critical for cooling extreme-performance components.
-With a 467mm GPU clearance and support for a 360mm radiator, it comfortably fits the RTX 5080 and AIO cooler while leaving room for expansion.
+* **Case (Fractal Design Meshify 2):** Chosen for its exceptional airflow, spacious interior, and modern design.
+With 467mm GPU clearance and support for a 360mm radiator, it accommodates both the RTX 5080 and AIO cooler easily.
+This prevents airflow bottlenecks and ensures long-term flexibility for upgrades.

-* **Case Fans (Lian Li Uni):** Improve airflow beyond stock fans, keeping components cooler and quieter under load.
-Their daisy-chain design reduces cable clutter, and the included controller syncs RGB lighting for a cleaner, more premium look consistent with the extreme-tier build.
+* **Case Fans (Lian Li Uni):** Enhances airflow beyond stock fans, improving thermal stability during gaming and heavy workloads.
+Their daisy-chain design reduces clutter, while synchronized RGB adds a premium aesthetic consistent with the build's high-end theme.

 ---